Ray of Light: Singles

 The album's second single, "Ray of Light", was released on April 27, 1998.
-It peaked at number one in Spain and attained the top five position in Canada, Finland, Italy, the United Kingdom and the United States.
+It peaked at number one in Spain and reached the top five in Canada, Finland, Italy, the United Kingdom, and the United States.
 It entered the Hot 100 at number five, becoming Madonna's highest debut on the chart ever.
-The song was also a hit on Hot Dance Club Play chart, remaining at number one for four weeks, and became the "Top Hot Dance Club Play Single" of 1998.
-Critically, it also received positive reviews, being praised for its club-perfect, yet "sonically progressive" sound, as well as her powerful vocals.
+The song was also a hit on the Hot Dance Club Play chart, remaining at number one for four weeks and becoming the "Top Hot Dance Club Play Single" of 1998.
+Critics also responded positively, praising its club-oriented yet "sonically progressive" sound, as well as Madonna's powerful vocals.

 "Drowned World/Substitute for Love" was released on August 24, 1998, as the third single outside the United States.
 It reached number one in Spain and the top ten in Italy and the United Kingdom.
-The music video, directed by Walter Stern, caused controversy due to scenes that featured Madonna being chased by paparazzi on motor-bikes, a scenario similar to Princess Diana's death in 1997.
+The music video, directed by Walter Stern, caused controversy due to scenes that featured Madonna being chased by paparazzi on motorcycles, a scenario similar to Princess Diana's death in 1997.

 The fourth single, "The Power of Good-Bye", was released on September 1, 1998.
-It reached the top-ten peaks in Austria, Canada, Netherlands, Finland, Germany, Italy, Spain, Sweden, Switzerland, the United Kingdom.
+It reached the top ten in Austria, Canada, the Netherlands, Finland, Germany, Italy, Spain, Sweden, Switzerland, and the United Kingdom.
 In the United States, the song peaked at number eleven on the Hot 100.
 Its music video was directed by Matthew Rolston.
 "Little Star" was released as a double A-side single with "The Power of Good-Bye" in the United Kingdom on November 23, 1998.

 "Nothing Really Matters" was released as the album's sixth and final single on March 2, 1999.
-It became a top-ten hit in Canada, Finland, Italy, New Zealand and the United Kingdom.
-In the United States, it became Madonna's lowest-charting single on the Hot 100, peaking at number 93, but was a number-one hit on its dance chart.
-Its music video, directed by Johan Renck, was inspired by Arthur Golden's book Memoirs of a Geisha, and featured Madonna dressed as a geisha.
+It became a top-ten hit in Canada, Finland, Italy, New Zealand, and the United Kingdom.
+In the United States, it became Madonna's lowest-charting single on the Hot 100, peaking at number 93, but reached number one on the dance chart.
+Its music video, directed by Johan Renck, was inspired by Arthur Golden's book Memoirs of a Geisha, and features Madonna dressed as a geisha.